 On this page we are publishing the latest news and events about Secure Reliable Transport (SRT) streaming protocol.

-We see increased support for the Secure Reliable Transport (SRT) protocol as a source input in addition to the current traditional options such as satellite or playout on site.
-The reason for this new development is that SRT has proven itself as a reliable IP based transport protocol in recent years.
-For one of our customers we replaced the playout server on site at Proximus for an SRT stream.
-This stream originates from a GRIDSHOT® playout that is running in the cloud.
+We see increased support from operators worldwide for the Secure Reliable Transport (SRT) protocol as a source input in addition to more traditional options such as satellite or playout on site.
+SRT has proven itself as a reliable IP-based transport protocol in recent years.
+To facilitate this, we replaced the on-site playout server Proximus for a fully redundant SRT delivery.
+The streams originate from a GRIDSHOT® playout operated in the cloud.

 We are happy to announce that our GRIDSHOT® playout solution supports SRT version 1.4.4.
 This version includes improvements to the stability of the protocol, and is backwards compatible with older versions of the SRT protocol.
 This means that there will not be any problems for OTT / IPTV parties who have not yet switched to the new version.

 We are happy to announce that Flussonic supports SRT (Secure Reliable Transport) that works with our playout output.
 Our playout output is always encrypted to make sure that the content of our customers is protected.
 Flussonic now supports decryption of the stream and can decode our playout output.

 We are happy to announce that our playout server is now supporting the latest version of SRT (Secure Reliable Transport).
 Version 1.4.3 includes improvements to the stability of the protocol.
 Additionally, we have added range (class C) support to our IP whitelist authentication layer.

 GRIDSHOT® cooperates with operators to facilitate the secure delivery (contribution) of television streams around the globe.
 GRIDSHOT® has cooperated with NOS, a Portuguese operator to implement the contribution of TV channels through SRT (Secure Reliable Transport) protocol.